yhdgms1/novely/docs/guide/other-options.md

 })
 ```

 Function to clone data.
 Novely clones data a lot so there will be no unexpected mutations.
-In case you want to use things like [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) or classes like `class SomeData` you must use advanced clonning.
+In case you want to use things like [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array) or classes like `class SomeData {}` you must use advanced clonning.